jimfunk/goews-rebuilt-openscad/README.md

 Arbitrary tiles of any size can be generated.
 Within the tiles hex units can be removed using a skip list to work around obstacles such as electrical receptables.

+Any tile edge can be optionally filled in.
+This is particularly useful for the top edge as it adds additional mounting holes that are more likely to hit a top plate on a standard drywall-covered wall.

 #### Thicker cleats

 The thicker cleats variant can hold 60% more weight when used without the threaded bolts.
 As a side-effect, the tiles actually use about 14% less filament and no longer have sharp edges.